All Episodes

 That's what I mean.

-If the bailout for for the automobile industry goes through, taxpayers will essentially be subsidizing uh the UAW.
+If the bailout for the automobile industry goes through, taxpayers will essentially be subsidizing the UAW.

-And if the government restrictions continue that don't allow Detroit to make profitable vehicles, SUVs, because we're on this bizarre preoccupation with global warming.
+And if the government restrictions continue that don't allow Detroit to make profitable vehicles, SUVs, because we're on this bizarre preoccupation with global warming, by the way, it's going to snow in Minnesota this weekend.

-Uh i if we keep going down that road, we are we are imposing big costs on the rest of the economy.
+If we keep going down that road, we are imposing big costs on the rest of the economy.

 And so you're going to get less production in the rest of the economy in order to prop up something else that's misallocating resources.